-Shree Securities approves FY25 accounts at 32nd AGM
+Shree Securities shareholders reject borrowing powers at AGM

-Shree Securities Limited conducted its 32nd Annual General Meeting on June 2, 2026, approving the audited financial statements for FY25 and regularizing the appointment of three independent directors.
-However, shareholders rejected proposals to increase borrowing powers under Sections 185 and 186 of the Companies Act, 2013, and to raise the FPI/FII investment limit to 49%.
+Shree Securities Limited conducted its 32nd Annual General Meeting on June 2, 2026, via video conferencing.
+Shareholders approved the adoption of audited financial statements for FY25 and the regularization of three independent directors.
+However, resolutions to increase borrowing powers under Sections 185 and 186 of the Companies Act, 2013, and to raise the FPI/FII investment limit to 49% were rejected.
+The meeting was supervised by Scrutinizer M/s.
+Vishakha Agrawal & Associates.

 *this image is generated using AI for illustrative purposes only.